RaveEx12/Nigeria-COVID-19-Data-Analysis-Using-Python/README.md

 #### Effect of covid19 on the Economy
 - used the pandas melt() method to covert the gdp data from a wide format to a long format
 - I sorted the data frame with the year column
+- I filtered the gdp data frame to obtain the GDP values for the year 2020
 - filtered the data frame to obtain the index number of Q2 of 2020 gdp Q2 2020

 #### Viz 1